Bind/forge-jig/README.md

 - multiple structs will not be packed into 1 slot
 - structs will always start in a new storage slot
-- in order to add an element to an arraym you must also increment the length -
+- in order to add an element to an array you must also increment the length -